sbradley7777/emacs.d/README.md

 - Project must contain one of the project markers above
 - Python files opened within the project will automatically activate the environment

+## Limitations

+This configuration has some intentional design limitations:

+**Python Virtual Environment Management:**
+- **Single-project approach**: Only one Python project can be active per Emacs session
+- **Auto-detect once behavior**: The first Python file with a virtual environment sets the global project
+- **Modeline behavior**: Files outside the detected project show "inactive" status

+For detailed information about these limitations, rationale, and workarounds, see the [FAQ](FAQ.md#q-are-there-limitations-with-python-virtual-environment-management).

 ## Documentation

 **Essential References:**